Enlarged Vestibular Aqueducts (EVA), also known as Large Vestibular Aqueduct

 to reach maturity, it is most vulnerable to developmental damage as a baby grows.

-Large Vestibular Aqueduct Syndrome (LVAS) is one of a group of deformities
+Large vestibular aqueducts (EVA) are one of a group of deformities

-that results from this abnormal or delayed development of the inner ear.
-LVAS is not congenital like doctors originally
+that results from abnormal or delayed development of the inner ear.
+EVA is not congenital like doctors originally

 thought.
 They now know it occurs sometime after birth and is the result of abnormal postnatal or early childhood

 development.
-Recent reports indicate that people who have LVAS are not born with a hearing loss, but merely are predisposed to the development of a hearing loss.
+Recent reports indicate that people who have EVA are not born with a hearing loss, but merely are predisposed to the development of a hearing loss.

-There are many deformities of the cochlea and vestibular system.
-LVAS is
+There are a number of deformities that can form in the cochlea and vestibular system.

 often associated with many of them.
 In one study, various cochlear deformities were present in 76% of the ears

-that had LVAS.
-In this same study, there were also vestibular (balance) abnormalities in 40% of the ears with LVAS.
+that had EVA.
+In this same study, there were also vestibular (balance) abnormalities in 40% of the ears with

-This makes LVAS one of the most common inner ear deformities seen in people with sensorineural hearing loss that
+This makes EVA one of the most common inner ear deformities seen in people with sensorineural hearing loss that

 occurs in early childhood.